Controlling the false discovery rate via knockoffs: Experiment on real data: HIV drug resistance

-We analyse each drug separately.
-The response $y_i$ is given by the log-fold-increase of lab-tested drug resistance in the $i$th sample, while the design matrix $\X$ has entries $X_{ij}\in\{0,1\}$, indicating presence or absence of mutation \#$j$ in the $i$th sample (for each drug, we keep only those mutations appearing $\geq 2$ times in the sample for that drug).
+We analyze each drug separately.
+The response $y_i$ is given by the log-fold-increase of lab-tested drug resistance in the $i$th sample, while the design matrix $\X$ has entries $X_{ij}\in\{0,1\}$, indicating presence or absence of mutation \#$j$ in the $i$th sample.
+(For each drug, we keep only those mutations appearing $\geq\!3$ times in the sample for that drug, and we remove duplicated columns from $\X $ to allow for identifiability.)
 Different mutations at the same position are treated as distinct features, and we assume an additive linear model with no interactions.
-To ensure that the Gaussian linear model assumption is not unreasonable, we check that the residuals of $\y$ after a full linear regression on $\X$ are approximately normally distributed.
 We then apply knockoff and BHq, each with $q=20\%$, to the resulting data set.
-Most of the drugs have a sample size $n$ with $p<n<2p$ (specifically, all of the NRTI and NNRTI drugs, and one of the PI drugs; see \figsref{HIV_PI}, \figssref{HIV_NRTI}, and \figssref{HIV_NNRTI} for the values of $n$ and $p$).
-To apply the knockoff method for these data sets where $p<n<2p$, we use the method described in \secref{p_or_2p} which extends the knockoff method beyond the original construction for the $n\geq 2p$ regime.\footnote{ Although the Gram matrix $\bm\Sigma = \X^\top\X$ is not invertible in some cases due to rare mutations, the knockoff construction and results still hold with $\bm\Sigma^+$ (the Moore-Penrose pseudoinverse of $\bm\Sigma$) in place of $\bm\Sigma^{-1}$.}
+One of the drugs has a sample size $n$ with $p<n<2p$, in which case we use the method described in Section~\ref{sec:p_or_2p} which extends the knockoff method beyond the original construction for the $n\geq2p$ regime; see Figures \ref{fig:HIV_PI}, \ref{fig:HIV_NRTI} and \ref {fig:HIV_NNRTI} for the values of $n$ and~$p$.